Scroll down for details of upcoming SRS activities and a summery of recent past events…

 Benmore 11th Oct 2025 – Glenbranter 12th Oct

-The conference begins with a focus on rhododendron identification.
+The conference began with a focus on rhododendron identification.
 The first two speakers gave an introduction to classification and also shared their knowledge on how to find the subsection, or even better, the name of a rhododendron species.

 John Roy shows the distribution of species in the wild.
 R. barbatum, R. argipeplum and R. erosum spread from west to east.
 Matt Heasman explains the differences in flowers, leaves and other key markers.

-Before heading out for a guide tour round Benmore gardens, we are given demonstrations on how to propagate rhododendrons.
+Before heading out for a guide tour round Benmore gardens, we were given demonstrations on how to propagate rhododendrons.
 Katrina Clow showed us how anyone can grow rhododendron from seed using a simple punnet on a windowsill and seed from the SRS seed exchange.
 John Nichols from Brodick showed us how they are preserving rhododendron species using an air-layering technique.
 Air-layering can have a very high success rate but does require a lot of patience.

 Glenbranter